RezuwanHassan262/A-Horizontal-Federated-Random-Forest-for-Heart-Disease-Detection-from-Decentralized-Local-Data/README.md

 ## Research: Privacy-Preserving Heart Disease Detection Using Random Forest

 ### Overview
-I worked on a federated learning-based heart disease detection system using Python.
-The goal was to create a machine learning model that predicts heart disease while ensuring patient data privacy.
+Wre worked on a federated learning-based heart disease detection system using Python.
+The goal was to create a machine-learning model that predicts heart disease while ensuring patient data privacy.
 The project utilized `Horizontal Federated Learning (HFL)` and a Random Forest classifier to enable multiple hospitals to collaboratively train a model without sharing sensitive data.

 [Publication Link](https://ieeexplore.ieee.org/document/9929490)